lwr/EPromises/README.md

   const EPromise = require('e-promises')
   ```

-- esm
+- ESM

-  Now nodejs does not support esm module import directly, if you are willing to import the esm version, you have to specify the
-  full file name with extension
+  Now Nodejs does not support ESM module import directly, if you are willing to import the ESM version, you have to specify the full file name with extension
   ```js
   import EPromise from 'e-promises/lib/promise.mjs'
   ```

 ### Web browser with no bundler

-- Ancient browser (with polyfills)
+- The ancient browser (with polyfills)
   ```html
   <!-- src="path/to/EPromise.all.min.js" -->
   <script src="dist/EPromise.all.min.js"></script>